Omycron83/Notes/ML/Actor-critic methods.md

 and has the advantage, that the weights can be updated after each step, not requiring a full trace as with [[Monte Carlo Methods]].

+This can also be generalized for larger partial traces, of not just length one.